jrconlin/pushgo/README.md

 1. extract this directory into target directory
 2. Run: make
 3. Run: make simplepush
-4. Copy config.sample.ini to config.ini, and edit appropriately
+4. Copy config.sample.toml to config.toml, and edit appropriately

 Step 3 should be re-run whenever code has been changed and the server should be recompiled.